xaionaro/destiny-obsidian/Research/Book Notes/Scars of War, Wounds of Peace- The Israeli-Arab Tragedy.md

 Highlight(pink) - Page 129 · Location 2585

-Neither of the parties to the conflict was especially happy with Resolution 242’ s oblique and foggy formulas, least of all the Palestinians, whose problem was reduced in the Resolution to that of the humanitarian plight of refugees.
+Neither of the parties to the conflict was especially happy with Resolution 242’s oblique and foggy formulas, least of all the Palestinians, whose problem was reduced in the Resolution to that of the humanitarian plight of refugees.
 The PLO’s outright rejection of 242 was an additional manifestation by the Palestinians that their struggle would from now on be independent of the Arabs’ diplomatic strategy.
 The Palestinians were about to disengage from the status of a tool in the hands of the Arab states to that of an independent subject in the history of the Middle East.
 As from the Palestinian débâcle of 1936–9 and later the 1948 Naqbah, the Palestinians had lost their independence as a national movement.
 They disappeared from the regional arena as autonomous players.
 The 1967 war, the defeat of the Arab armies with their consequent loss of a credible military option in the foreseeable future, and the relegation by Resolution 242 of the Palestinian problem to the margins of peacemaking in the region, signalled the beginning of a new phase in the history of Palestinian nationalism.

 VII Begin’s ‘Capsule Theory’ and Sadat’s ‘Separate Peace’